farsonic/dhcp-sage/README.md

 # AI Provider API Keys
 export OPENAI_API_KEY="your_openai_api_key_here"
 export GEMINI_API_KEY="your_gemini_api_key_here"

 Note: These variables are only set for the current terminal session.
-To make them permanent, add them to your shell's profile script (e.g., ~/.zshrc, ~/.bash_profile).UsageHere are some examples of how to use DHCP Sage.List All Leasespython3 dhcp_sage.py --list
+To make them permanent, add them to your shell's profile script (e.g., ~/.zshrc, ~/.bash_profile).
+Usage
+Here are some examples of how to use DHCP Sage.
+List All Leases
+python3 dhcp_sage.py --list

-Get an AI Analysis for a DeviceTo get a full AI-powered report on a specific device:python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai
+Get an AI Analysis for a Device
+To get a full AI-powered report on a specific device: python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai

-Provide Extra Context to the AIUse the --notes flag to give the AI more context for its analysis.python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai --notes "I think this is my new smart hub in the living room."
+Provide Extra Context to the AI
+Use the --notes flag to give the AI more context for its analysis. python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai --notes "I think this is my new smart hub in the living room."

+Use a Specific AI Provider or Model
+Override the defaults set in your config.yaml for a single run.
+# Use OpenAI's gpt-4o model for this query
+python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai --provider openai --model gpt-4o

+Set a Comment
-Use a Specific AI Provider or ModelOverride the defaults set in your config.yaml for a single run.# Use OpenAI's gpt-4o model for this query python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --ai --provider openai --model gpt-4o Set a CommentDirectly set a comment on a lease without running the AI analysis.python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --comment "Living Room Smart Hub"
+Directly set a comment on a lease without running the AI analysis. python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --comment "Living Room Smart Hub"

-Make a Lease Staticpython3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --set-static
+Make a Lease Static
+python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --set-static

+Delete a Lease
-Delete a Leasepython3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --delete
+python3 dhcp_sage.py --mac 68:EC:8A:0B:EC:4A --delete